Faezeh Hashemi Rafsanjani: Views and activism

+Recently she was introduced as "Faezeh, defendant of women's rights all over Iran" by United States Foreign office on their Instagram page.
+This brought about heated discussions amongst Iranian activists and Iranian citizens saying that "Faezeh is the daughter of Rafsanjani who is responsible for the death of many in Iran and she does not represent Iranian women."
+Many asked the Foreign office to delete the post and said "we do not need nor allow you to make leaders for our freedom movement."

 Trials

 1st trial

 On 24 December 2011, she was standing trial on charges of making anti-regime propaganda, her lawyer was quoted as saying after a closed hearing.
 After the court told her about her accusation of propaganda against the regime, she and her lawyer gave their defence.
 Hashemi was arrested and released after taking part in a number of protests which erupted after a 2009 election which saw President Mahmoud Ahmadinejad reelected to office despite opposition claims the vote was rigged.
 She was arrested again for participating in anti-regime demonstrations in February 2011.

 Her father, Akbar Hashemi Rafsanjani was facing harsh criticism from conservatives who demand he publicly condemn opposition leaders Mir-Hossein Mousavi and Mehdi Karroubi – he lost his seat on the powerful Assembly of Experts as a result.
 Rafsanjani later somewhat distanced himself from the opposition leaders and condemned the last anti-government demonstrations staged by their supporters.
 But his stance did not satisfy the conservatives.